Amandine Alessandra is a graphic designer based in London.

 architecture at undergraduate and post-graduate level and developed

-children’s architecture workshop for the Victoria & Albert Museum.
+children’s architecture workshops for the Victoria & Albert Museum.

 She is interested in getting kids to engage with the design of places